 MAINTAIN THE SAFETY OF YOUR HEATING SYSTEM AND YOUR HOME

 Unfortunately, fires in the home caused by heating equipment are a leading cause of death.
-There are measures that homeowners can take to protect your family and home, and to help maintain the safety and proper functioning of your heating (and cooling) unit.
+There are measures that homeowners can take to protect their family and home and to help maintain the safety and proper functioning of their heating and cooling unit.

-- Leave all furnace repairs to properly trained, qualified specialists.
+- Leave all furnace repairs to properly trained and qualified specialists.

-- Install working smoke alarms and carbon monoxide monitors/alarms in each level of the home.
+- Install working smoke alarms and carbon monoxide monitors or alarms in each level of the home.

-- Keep all flammable materials well away, at least three feet, from heating sources (your furnace, wood stove, cooking stove, hot water heater, space heaters, etc. Always unplug small appliances such as hair dryers and curling irons after use)
+- Keep all flammable materials well away, at least three feet, from heating sources (your furnace, wood stove, cooking stove, hot water heater, space heaters, etc.).
+Additionally, always unplug small appliances such as hair dryers and curling irons after use

 - Keep children and pets AWAY from open fireplaces and space heaters.